GiviMAD/rustpotter/README.md

 Note that this `doesn't work with raw wav files`, it parses the file format from its header.

-The detector supports adding multiple wakeword instances.
+The detector supports adding multiple wakewords.

 ## The Detection